 The Office of Cancer Genomics supports the Cancer Target Discovery and Development (CTD²) initiative, a collaborative Network of research teams, or Centers.
 The primary goal of the program is to bridge the knowledge gap between large-scale genomic datasets and the underlying etiology of cancer development, progression, and/or metastasis.

-This phase of the CTD2 Network aims to employ the lessons learned from the previous phase (described in the manuscript "Towards patient-based cancer therapeutics"), build on the fundamental findings generated from genomic initiatives, and exploit this knowledge in a clinically-relevant context.
+The current phase of the CTD² Network aims to employ the lessons learned from the previous phase (described in the manuscript "Towards patient-based cancer therapeutics"), build on the fundamental findings generated from genomic initiatives, and exploit this knowledge in a clinically-relevant context.
 To achieve this goal, each Center utilizes a distinct array of advanced computational and functional systems biology approaches.
-The CTD2 Centers benefit from having complementary and specialized expertise within the Network.
+CTD² Centers benefit from having complementary and specialized expertise within the Network.

 Improve the understanding of how mutations in cancer genes affect downstream functions within protein and cellular pathway(s)

 Find new molecular targets with the goal to overcome innate and/or acquired resistance to treatment regimens